 DJI's story is not just about drones.
 It illustrates a broader pattern in Chinese technology leadership that deserves attention.

-This is the same pattern visible in china-solar-dominance, where Chinese solar manufacturers hold 80%+ global share through genuine cost and scale advantages.
-It is visible in the rise of china-manufacturing-guide, where Shenzhen's hardware ecosystem enables iteration speeds that no other region can match.
+This is the same pattern visible in China Solar Dominance: Supply Chain Power, Profit Crisis, where Chinese solar manufacturers hold 80%+ global share through genuine cost and scale advantages.
+It is visible in the rise of How China Manufactures: Inside the World's Factory (2026), where Shenzhen's hardware ecosystem enables iteration speeds that no other region can match.

 DJI also illustrates the limits of that model.
 When your dominance is based on product excellence rather than regulatory protection, geopolitical actions can still threaten you — even when those actions are arguably protectionist rather than security-driven.
 The FCC Covered List designation targets DJI not for product failures but for perceived security risks that remain debated.